Culham Centre for Fusion Energy: History

+According to a BBC news report of 29 November 2016: "Since the vote for Brexit, many at the centre have become 'extremely nervous' amid uncertainty about future financing and freedom of movement.
+Five researchers have already returned to continental Europe with others said to be considering their positions".
+However, some of those concerns were allayed in 2019 by the news that JET would continue to be funded after Brexit.

 Current activities

 UK fusion programme

 CCFE has a broad ranging programme of activities encompassing tokamak plasma physics, technology developments for the DEMO prototype fusion power plant, the development of materials suitable for a fusion environment, engineering activities, the training of students, graduates and apprentices, and public and industry outreach activities.

 It also participates in a co-ordinated European programme, which is managed by the EUROfusion consortium of research institutes.
 This is focussed on delivering the European fusion road map, with the goal of achieving fusion electricity by 2050.

 CCFE is involved in a number of other international collaborations, notably the ITER tokamak being built at Cadarache in France.
 As well as contributing to scientific preparations for ITER with plasma physics experiments at Culham, CCFE is developing technology for the project – such as remote handling applications, specialist heating systems and instrumentation for plasma measurements (‘diagnostics’).

 In June 2021 it was announced that a new fusion demonstration plant was to be built at the CCFE, by a consortium including General Fusion with backing from Jeff Bezos.
 It is planned to be operational by 2025.